decidim-archive/training/content/es/03_Tecnologias_para_trabajo_colaborativo_-_capacitacion.md

-﻿**Notes from discussion**
-add: cross referencing amongst session, try this session before or try this one after.
+﻿XXX: Add cross referencing amongst session, try this session before or try this one after.
      Maybe add as tips Where to include feedback of the facilitator on specific steps.

-Need to create tip section:
-old people multiply by two, young people a lot of activities.
+XXX: Need to create tip section: old people multiply by two, young people a lot of activities.

 # Tecnologías para el trabajo colaborativo (capacitación)
 --- meta